 Hallmark healthcare-focused properties include the 19,329-square-feet, 5-building Port Jefferson Professional Park in Port Jefferson Station, N.Y.

 Gyrodyne also maintains a limited partnership investment in “The Callery-Judge Grove,” which is the subject of a plan for a mixed-use residential, commercial and retail development in Palm Beach County, Fla.

 Healthcare-Focused Real Estate Holdings

-At present Gyrodyne owns and manages 139,000 square feet of medical office space with properties located in the suburbs of New York City and Washington, DC.
+At present Gyrodyne owns and manages approximately 50,000 square feet of medical office space with properties located in the suburbs of New York City.